PaddlePaddle/Serving/doc/COMPILE.md

 - CPU: `hub.baidubce.com/paddlepaddle/serving:0.2.0-devel`，dockerfile: [Dockerfile.devel](../tools/Dockerfile.devel)
 - GPU: `hub.baidubce.com/paddlepaddle/serving:0.2.0-gpu-devel`，dockerfile: [Dockerfile.gpu.devel](../tools/Dockerfile.gpu.devel)

 This document will take Python2 as an example to show how to compile Paddle Serving.
-If you want to compile with Python 3, just adjust the Python options of cmake.
+If you want to compile with Python3, just adjust the Python options of cmake:

+- Set `DPYTHON_INCLUDE_DIR` to `$PYTHONROOT/include/python3.6m/`
+- Set  `DPYTHON_LIBRARIES` to `$PYTHONROOT/lib64/libpython3.6.so`
+- Set `DPYTHON_EXECUTABLE` to `$PYTHONROOT/bin/python3`

 ## Get Code